21StoryMarketing StoryBrand Guide UK

 • Was it easy to process or did you find the conversation hard to follow?

 The final point, “was it easy to process?” is crucial whether we continue listening.
-Struggling to process what is being said and it’s unlikely we’ll re-visit.
 If the message was easy to process and valuable to us, we mentally log the source as ‘trusted’.
+If we feel a message is hard to understand, we’re unlikely we’ll return.

 How 7% non-verbal communication makes clarifying your message, even harder